scottstanie/scottstanie.github.io/_posts/articles/2016-01-15-gps-in-a-nutshell.md

   c = 3 \times 10^8 \frac{m}{s}
 $$

-So if satellites mark what time they sent a message, and you know what time you received the message, you can estiamte the distance using the **time difference**:
+So if satellites mark what time they sent a message, and you know what time you received the message, you can estimate the distance using the **time difference**:

 $$
   speed_{light} * ( t_{received} - t_{sent} ) = distance